OpenData-tu/documentation/07-Database.md

 ```
 Now we are at 68% reduction.

-**Second optimization, Limit to indieces which contain the right data**
+**Second optimization, Limit to indices  which contain the right data**

-If we store in a seperate database, which data source and therefore indiece actually holds the requested data we can do even much more:
+If we store in a separate database, which data source and therefore indices actually hold the requested data we can do even much more:

 ```
 indexsearch: source3-2016, source3-2017
 ```